Share:

 How Back Pain Can Be Linked to Your Feet

-They say the human body is a complex system of interconnected parts.
-From your head to your feet, different parts of your body work together in unison.
-And although each system in our body performs a different role, they all work together to keep the entire body healthy.
 This complex whole made of parts is only as strong as its weakest link in some cases.
 That’s because if one part of your body isn’t functioning properly – take your feet, for example – the effects are likely felt elsewhere – back pain, for instance.
 This is a domino effect—a cumulative impact produced when one event initiates a succession of similar events.

 Because our feet are the support and basis for all human movement, it’s no wonder that they can produce a chain reaction if our foot and ankle biomechanics are off.
 In this article, we’ll explore how our feet and back are connected.

 Back pain is a far-reaching condition that affects much of the population.
-According to the College of Family Physicians of Canada, between 49% and 90% of people in developed countries will experience at least one episode of low back pain during their lifetime.
+According to the College of Family Physicians of Canada (CFPC), between 49% and 90% of people in developed countries will experience at least one episode of low back pain during their lifetime.
 Further, according to the CFPC, back pain usually resolves within 2 weeks, but symptoms may linger for up to 2 months; 24% to 80% of patients will experience further episodes within a year, and over three quarters will have a reoccurrence at some point in their lives.

 Can Feet Cause Lower Back Pain?

 Biomechanics and foot abnormalities can influence everything from your gait to muscle balances (or imbalances) throughout your lower body.
 If there is an imbalance, it means your joints and muscles have to do extra work they weren’t designed to handle.
-This can ultimately lead to the following conditions:
+This can ultimately lead to some of the following conditions:

 If your joints hurt, you might change the way you walk.
 This subtle change in your walking pattern affects how you distribute your body weight.
 It can then lead to a chain reaction throughout your lower body, into your hips, and ultimately into your back.
-For instance, if the joints in your toes and feet hurt, the ankles have to compensate.
-This puts extra stress and pressure on your ankles, so your knees then have to pick up the slack.
-Then, when the knees get overwhelmed, the load transfers to the next joints up the line: the weight-bearing joints in the pelvic and low back.
-These joints are connected to the muscles in our low and mid-back; when they’re overworked, those muscles become inflamed and tighten.
-The result is low back and hip pain.
+For instance:

 Step after step, standing for long periods of time, or extended bouts of physical activity can exacerbate the issue simply due to the time spent on your feet.
 Over time, these imbalances can go from minor issues to major problems that extend throughout your legs and back.